fernanda-correia/20254si08/instructions/20251023_architectural_tactics_for_data_flow_and_transformations/arch_tactics.md

 | [The Easy Guide to Component Diagrams](https://creately.com/blog/software-teams/component-diagram-tutorial/) | UML Component Diagrams | Component notation, interfaces, dependencies, and best practices | 30 minutes |
 | [The Race For Data Quality in a Medallion Architecture](https://datakitchen.io/the-race-for-data-quality-in-a-medallion-architecture/) | Data Quality in Medallion Architecture | Quality controls, monitoring, and governance across architecture layers | 25 minutes |

-### Study Focus Areas

-#### 1. Medallion Architecture Case Study
-- **Key Learning**: How e-commerce companies implement Bronze, Silver, Gold layers
-- **Application**: Apply similar patterns to SKZ Oberle's accounting and financial data
-- **Takeaways**: Data transformation strategies, quality gates, and business value creation

-#### 2. UML Component Diagrams
-- **Key Learning**: Component notation, interfaces, and architectural visualization
-- **Application**: Design SKZ Oberle's data platform component architecture
-- **Takeaways**: System modularity, interface design, and dependency management

-#### 3. Data Quality in Medallion Architecture
-- **Key Learning**: Quality controls and monitoring across architecture layers
-- **Application**: Implement robust data quality for financial and accounting data
-- **Takeaways**: Quality metrics, monitoring strategies, and governance frameworks

-### Pre-Class Preparation

-Before attending this lesson, students should:

-1. **Read the Medallion Architecture case study** and identify:
-   - How Bronze, Silver, Gold layers are implemented
-   - Data transformation patterns used
-   - Quality controls and monitoring approaches

-2. **Study UML component diagrams** and understand:
-   - Component notation and symbols
-   - Interface types (provided/required)
-   - Dependency relationships and assembly connectors

-3. **Review data quality frameworks** and prepare to discuss:
-   - Quality metrics and monitoring
-   - Governance and compliance requirements
-   - Performance and scalability considerations

-### Discussion Questions

-After completing the self-study, students should be prepared to discuss:

-1. How would you adapt the e-commerce Medallion Architecture case study for SKZ Oberle's accounting and financial data?

-2. What are the key components needed for SKZ Oberle's data platform, and how would they interact?

-3. How would you implement data quality controls across the Bronze, Silver, and Gold layers for financial data?

-4. What are the main challenges in designing a component-based architecture for enterprise data platforms?

 ## Case Study: Medallion Architecture in E-Commerce